johanneskiel/ESP32_Tech_Stack_02/README.md

 1. Open Unity Hub
 2. Click "New Project" in the upper right
 3. Select "Universal 3D" template
-4. Select "3D (Built-In Render Pipeline)" template
-5. Name your project: "Techstack"
+4. Name your project: "Techstack"
-6. Choose a location on your computer
+5. Choose a location on your computer
-7. Click "Create Project"
+6. Click "Create Project"

 Unity will take a moment to set up your project.
 When it opens, you'll see the main Unity interface.